Does Vermont have state overtime laws that are different from federal law?

 Vermont law goes beyond federal law in that it requires employers to provide employees "reasonable opportunities" to eat and use the restroom.
+Breaks may be unpaid if they are less than 30 minutes.
 The law is not more specific than that, however.

 How do I file a wage/hour or labor standards claim in Vermont?

-If your employer owes you wages, you can file a wage claim with the Vermont Department of Labor.
-The form can be found at https://uipublic.labor.vermont.gov/wagehour/wage_complaint_form_online.html.
+If your employer owes you wages, you can electronically file a wage claim with the Vermont Department of Labor.
+You can also manually file a wage claim.
 The Commissioner may investigate, attempt to settle, and, if there is enough evidence, order your employer to pay your wages.
 The Commissioner may also require your employer to pay twice what you are owed if your employer willfully failed to pay your wages; you would receive half of this extra amount, and the other half would go to the state.
-The Commissioner may also enforce the order to pay in court.
+The Commissioner may also enforce the order to pay in court

 What are my time deadlines?

 Do not delay in contacting the Department of Labor to file a claim.
 There are strict time limits in which charges of wage-and-hour violations may be filed.
 In order for the Department to act on your behalf, you must file your wage claim within two years from the date on which your wages were due.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the Department.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim with the Department.